Athiraman Kannan, a 38-year-old man from the Indian state of Tamil Nadu, died by suicide from the 147th floor of the Burj Khalifa on 10 May 2011.

 Why wasn’t Laura’s suicide reported and confirmed within days of her death?
 Why was it concealed?
-And why, after the Daily Mail expose of Laura’s death on 18 May 2015, did the Dubai Police deny the location, saying that she had fallen to her death from her 14th floor apartment at Jumeirah Lakes Towers which is 24.6km away from the Burj Khalifa.
+And why, after the Daily Mail expose of Laura’s death on 18 May 2015, did the Dubai Police deny that she had fallen from the Burj Khalifa, saying instead that she had fallen to her death from her 14th floor apartment at Jumeirah Lakes Towers which is 24.6km away from the Burj Khalifa.
 She wasn’t staying at the Jumeirah Lakes Towers.
 She had been staying at the Abidos Hotel Apartments in Dubailand, and the Coroner’s Report stated that her body was found on the 3rd floor of the Burj Khalifa.

 There are conflicting statements about the floor from which Athiraman fell.
 Initially reported as the 147th floor, then changed to the 148th floor.
 Wikipedia states the 147th floor.

 At the time of Athiraman’s death the At the Top Sky observation deck on the 148th floor, was not open to the public.
 It was officially opened on 15 October 2014, scarcely a month before my daughter died by suicide from the deck.

 ‘A Burj Khalifa resident, on conditions of anonymity, told Emirates 24/7 that the concierge and staff have been quiet and are not speaking about the matter.
 There are some balconies which are open with just a railing’.